Immediate summary

 Distance: 25—35 min

-Terrain: clean roads, villages, riverside
+Terrain: clean roads, villages, river banks

 Advantages:

-- plenty of places to take a quick break
+• numerous points to take a quick break

-How do you choose your course?
+How do you choose your career path?

-Total duration: 1 h 30 to 3 h depending on the loop.
+Total duration: 1:30 a.m. to 3 a.m. according to the loop.

 Practical advice

-- Avoid the main roads between 7 a.m. and 10 a.m. and between 5 p.m. and 8 p.m.
+• Avoid major roads between 7:00 a.m. and 10:00 a.m. and 5:00 p.m. to 8:00 p.m.

-- Remain vigilant in wooded areas (humidity + leaves)
+• Remain vigilant in wooded areas (humidity + leaves)

-- Adapt your speed in the tight curves of Rambouillet
+• Adapt your speed in the tight curves of Rambouillet

-Rent a motorcycle from Paris
+Rent a motorbike to leave from Paris

 Paris page: https://goodmotors.agency/villes/paris

-Which is the nearest exit to Paris?
+What is the closest exit to Paris?

 The banks of the Marne and Meudon.

-Which exit is best for beginners?
+Which outing is the most suitable for beginners?

-Sénart forest: flat, easy road.
+The Sénart forest: flat and easy road.

-Can 125cc engines be used on these routes?
+Can we drive 125cc on these routes?

-Yes, these are short, accessible loops.
+Yes, they are short and accessible loops.

-Where can I rent a motorcycle in Paris?
+Where to rent a motorbike in Paris?

 Good Motors, self-service 24 hours a day.